-Imphal/ June 7, 2022 (SPN) | Rahul Naorem of Extra Edge Higher Secondary school, Golmei Gaihemmei of E K Higher Secondary School, and Abujam Anjali of SDJM Highers Secondary School topped the Higher Secondary Examination 2022 in Science, Arts, and Commerce streams respectively.
+Imphal/ June 7, 2022 (SPN) | Rahul Naorem of Extra Edge Higher Secondary School, Golmei Gaihemmei of E K Higher Secondary School, and Abujam Anjali of SDJM Highers Secondary School topped the CoHSEM Examination 2022 in Science, Arts, and Commerce streams respectively.

-Education Minister Thounaojam Basantakumar Singh declared results of the Higher Secondary Examination, 2022 conducted by the Council of Higher Secondary Education Manipur (CoHSEM) in the presence of CoHSEM Chairman Dr. L. Mahendra Singh, Commissioner (Education) Gyan Prakash, Director of Education (S) L Nandakumar Singh at the Conference Hall of CoHSEM, Babupara on Monday.
+Education Minister Thounaojam Basantakumar Singh declared the results of the Higher Secondary Examination, 2022 conducted by the Council of Higher Secondary Education Manipur (CoHSEM) in the presence of CoHSEM Chairman Dr. L. Mahendra Singh, Commissioner (Education) Gyan Prakash, Director of Education (S) L Nandakumar Singh at the Conference Hall of CoHSEM, Babupara on Monday.

-Altogether 28,166 candidates appeared in the HSE, 2022 and out of them 25,374 candidates cleared the exam.
-A total of 19,519 students faced the exam in Science stream, 8082 in Arts stream and 565 in Commerce stream.
+Altogether 28,166 candidates appeared in the HSE, 2022, and out of them 25,374 candidates cleared the exam.
+A total of 19,519 students faced the exam in the Science stream, 8082 in Arts stream and 565 in Commerce stream.

 It may be mentioned that the number of candidates who appeared in HSE examination 2020 was 29,072, out of which 25,002 cleared the exam with 86 percent pass percentage.
 For the 2021 examination, the council declared all the students passed due to the outbreak of Covid-19 pandemic.

 Kshetrimayum Rajshree, daughter of Kshtrimayum Brojen Singh and Tourangbam Shantibala hailing from Singjamei Wangma Kshetri Leikai of Millennium Institute of Sciences secured second position by securing 457 marks while the third position was bagged by student of Herbert School, Changangei W Anupriya Devi, daughter of W. Chandrakumar Singh and W (o) Anita Devi of Thoubal Bazar Makha, who scored 472 marks.

-In Arts stream, student of EK Higher Secondary School, Sangakpham Golmei Gaihemmei, daughter of G. Katazinpou and G. Akashini Kabuini of Langthabal, Khoupum secured first position by securing 459 marks while Raniya Soibam, daughter of Soibam Birmani Singh and W.Pratima Devi of Araoti Awang Leikai of EK Higher Secondary School secured 2nd position by fetching 457 marks.
+In Arts stream, student of EK Higher Secondary School, Sangakpham Golmei Gaihemmei, daughter of G. Katazinpou and G. Akashini Kabuini of Langthabal, Khoupum secured first position by securing 459 marks while Raniya Soibam, daughter of Soibam Birmani Singh and W.Pratima Devi of Arapti Awang Leikai of EK Higher Secondary School secured 2nd position by fetching 457 marks.

-In Commerce stream, Abujam Anjali Devi, daughter of A. Romen Singh and A. (o) Sarda Devi of SDJM Higher Secondary School, Paona Bazar secured first position with a score of 424 marks.
+In Commerce stream, Abujam Anjali Devi, daughter of A. Romen Singh and A. (o) Sarda Devi of SDJM Higher Secondary School, Paona Bazar secured the first position with a score of 424 marks.
 She is from Langthabal Mantrimakhong Makha Leikai while Niangbiaklun, daughter of Khaulching Chingkhalal from Sahei Road, V Munhoih of VK Tawna College, Lamka, Churachandpur got second position by getting 399 marks.